Slough Town F.C.: History

-After The Second World War Slough United was reluctant to rejoin the Spartan League and led a breakaway movement to form a new league, which became the Corinthian League.
-It was from this that the club derived its nickname of "The Rebels".
-Shortly after this the two clubs which had merged to form Slough United separated once again, with the former Slough F.C. continuing under the new name of Slough Town F.C.
+After the War, Slough United was reluctant to rejoin the Spartan League and led a breakaway movement to form a new league for the 1945–46 season, which became the Corinthian League.
+The club derived its nickname of "The Rebels" from that event.
+After the end of the 1946–47 season, the two clubs which had merged to form Slough United separated.
+The former Slough Centre F.C. returned to their original name, joining the Spartan League Division 1 (Western) on 3 July 1947 for the 1947–48 season.
+The former Slough F.C. club continued in the Corinthian League as Slough United at the start of the 1947–48 season, until changing their name to Slough Town F.C. in November 1947.

-Slough Town won the Corinthian League in 1950–51 but in 1964 the league folded and Slough, along with many other former Corinthian clubs, joined an expanded Athenian League.
-The Rebels were champions of this league on three occasions, with the third win earning promotion to the Isthmian League in 1973.
+Slough Town won the Corinthian League in 1950–51 but, in 1964, the league folded and Slough, along with many other former Corinthian clubs, joined an expanded Athenian League.
+The Rebels were champions of that league on three occasions, with the third win earning promotion to the Isthmian League in 1973.
 During the 1980s, they were league champions on two occasions, the second of which brought promotion to the Football Conference.
-Slough lasted four seasons at this level, were relegated back to the Isthmian League, bounced back at the first attempt, and then played three more seasons of Conference football.
+Slough lasted four seasons at that level, were relegated back to the Isthmian League, bounced back at the first attempt, and then played three more seasons of Conference football.
 In 1998, the consortium which had bought the club out of receivership seven years earlier decided that they were not prepared to pay for ground improvements required to remain in the Conference, and so the club was demoted back to the Isthmian League despite having finished in 8th place.

-Further relegation to the Isthmian League Division One followed in 2000–01 but the club regained its Premier Division status in 2003–04 and remained there until the end of the 2006–07 season, when they finished bottom and conceded over 120 goals.
+Further relegation to the Isthmian League Division One followed in 2000–01, but the club regained its Premier Division status in 2003–04 and remained there until the end of the 2006–07 season, when they finished bottom, having conceded over 120 goals.
 In the 2004–05 season, Slough knocked Walsall of Football League One out of the FA Cup.
-Highlights of the game were shown on Match of the Day, though because of the team sharing the Stag Meadow ground at the time, the programme showed overhead shots of Windsor instead of Slough when introducing the rarely featured team.
-Slough transferred over to the Southern Football League Division One South & West for the 2007–08 season, where they finished 21st out of 22 teams.
+Highlights of the game were shown on Match of the Day although, because the team shared the Stag Meadow ground at the time, when introducing the rarely featured team the programme showed overhead shots of Windsor rather than Slough.
+Slough transferred to the Southern Football League Division One South & West for the 2007–08 season, and finished 21st out of 22 teams.
 Although initially relegated (for the second year running), they were one of the teams given a provisional reprieve after Halifax Town went into administration.